asterdex/aster-broker-pro-sdk/README.md

 ![./docs/images/ajax-interceptor.png](./docs/images/ajax-interceptor.png)

-Then, run the local server and open [http://127.0.0.1:3333](http://127.0.0.1:3333/), you will see your exchange website is ready!
+Then, run the local server and open [http://127.0.0.1:3333](http://127.0.0.1:3333/) in your browser.
+You should see your exchange website is ready!

 ```
 ./node_modules/.bin/ws --port 3333
 ```

-### Step3.Deploy
+### Step 3: Deploy

-Deploy the index.html to AWS sever under your domain and make sure your domain is already in the whitelist.
+Deploy the index.html to your AWS server under your domain and make sure your domain is already in the whitelist.

-Now, you can visit trading page.
+You can now visit the trading page.

 ```sh
 aws s3 cp ./index.html s3://asterdex-s3-test/index.html --grants read=uri=http://acs.amazonaws.com/groups/global/AllUsers

 ```

-## Download the Latest SDK (v1.7.4)
+## Download the latest SDK (v1.7.4)

-You can find SDK in the release list
-Releases list: [https://github.com/asterdex/aster-broker-pro-sdk/releases](https://github.com/asterdex/aster-broker-pro-sdk/releases), and download the latest zip file
+You can find the SDK in the Releases list: [https://github.com/asterdex/aster-broker-pro-sdk/releases](https://github.com/asterdex/aster-broker-pro-sdk/releases).
+Download the latest zip file.

 ![download-link](./docs/images/download-link.png)